 How to Claim a CIS Tax Refund

-Daily life for builders is busy and amidst a hectic work schedule, your taxes can become the least of your concerns.
-But it’s good news for construction workers, as you could be entitled to claim a tax rebate for expenses as well as overpaid tax.
+Daily life for builders is busy.
+Amidst a hectic work schedule, your taxes can become the least of your concerns.
+But it’s good news if you work under the Construction Industry Scheme, as you could be entitled to claim a tax rebate for expenses as well as overpaid tax.

-To help you find out whether you’re eligible for a refund and how to claim, we’ve created the below handy guide.
+To help you find out whether you’re eligible for a refund and how to claim, read our helpful guide.

 What is a tax rebate?